paktric/paktric.com/README.md

 - GitHub for version control

 ### Implementation
 The first part of the project was getting a domain and hosting plan.
 I bought my domain and went with a hosting option that allowed me to manage my Linux host using cPanel.
 My website is just a showcase for my work, so I didn't think I needed an SSL certificate because I'm not dealing with sensitive data transfer.
-What I didn't know was that not having an SSL cert negatively effects your SEO ranking.
-I'm currently researching different options and it looks like Cloudflare offers a free SSL cert that will work for my situation.
+What I didn't realize was that not having an SSL cert negatively effects your SEO ranking.
+I found that Cloudflare offers a free SSL cert, so I registered for that.

 The next step was to start building my website.
-A friend of mine who is an excellent UI/UX designer gave me a crash course on Figma and helped me create a website design.
-I'm currently in the process of taking this design and turning it into HTML/CSS code.
-In the meantime, I created a simple placeholder website that links to my GitHub, LinkedIn, and Resume.
+I wanted to get something online to verify my hosting was working, so I created a simple placeholder that links to my GitHub, LinkedIn, and Resume.
+A friend of mine who is an excellent UI/UX designer gave me a crash course on Figma and is helping me to create a more professional website design.
 Stay tuned for the finished product!

 ### Challenges
 - Figma and cPanel were completely new to me, so there was a bit of a learning curve there.